- Puffy eyes are often due to allergic reactions and can be triggered by such irritants as pet dander, dust mites and mold.

 Which Allergies Cause Puffy Eyes?

-However, those who suffer from lactose intolerance may experience puffy eyes as a side effect of overall bloating caused by this condition.
-Shellfish allergies also cause inflammation of bodily tissues, including those in the eye area.
+Allergies that cause puffy eyes via ingestion are often food allergies, which may also cause swelling of facial tissues.
+Those who suffer from lactose intolerance may experience puffy eyes as a side effect of overall bloating caused by this condition.
+Shellfish allergies also cause inflammation that can affect the eye area.

 How to Treat Puffy Eyes Caused by Allergies

 It is important to note that not all cases of puffy eyes are caused by allergies; when seeking treatment, be sure you are treating the appropriate underlying cause.
 Lack of sleep, aging and diets heavy in salt can all cause swelling in the eye area.

 However, when puffiness is caused by allergies, some degree of itching is usually present.